jdeurt/unwrapped-promise/readme.md

 });
 ```

-An unwrapped promise is a wrapper around native promises (yes, I know).
-Unwrapped promises expose some methods and properties that are usually unaccessible after creating a new promise.
+An unwrapped promise is an extension of native promises.
+Unwrapped promises expose some methods and properties that give you more control the promise's lifecycle.
+They also come with some nifty utility functions that make common promise patterns easier to work with.

 ### Reading promise status